 This is an essential step.
 Most small business owners tend to overlook or skip this step.
 You have likely established company culture, and ideally, it is one of openness, honesty, and straightforward communication.
 So communicate!
 Make sure your current employees know something about the new hire so they are prepared to welcome them.
 Describe their upcoming role.
 Ask for their cooperation as far as showing the new employee the ropes.
 In readying your team, you pave the way for a smoother onboarding experience.

 2. Have the new employee’s station ready.

-The worst thing you could do is have the new hire come in and have no designated place to set up or in which to establish themselves.
+The worst thing you could do is have the new hire come in and have no designated place to set up or establish themselves.
 Remember, onboarding is about creating a comfortable zone to promote optimal productivity.
-How can someone be productive if their workstation is only half done or not done at all?
-The answer is, they can’t possibly be effective.
+How can someone be productive if their workstation is only half done or not done?
+The answer is, that they can’t possibly be effective.
 The more their work area looks complete, the more “at home” they will inevitably feel, and this generally leads to a more positive work attitude.

 3. Plan an initial team meeting or lunch.

 There’s a great deal to be said for breaking the ice.
 The new person is precisely that: new.
 They are likely nervous and somewhat unsure of their place in the firm.
 By starting with a team meeting or a team lunch, you facilitate introductions, that first-phase small talk, and you can also address more essential questions that the person or the team may have.

 Many bosses are guilty of offering too short a training period and then throwing that new employee into the pool’s deep end.
 This is going to backfire on you, big time.
 You need to establish a well-thought-out training program and give the new hire an ample amount of time to complete that program and thus make sure they are comfortable with the scope and requirements of their role.

 5. Make sure you follow up with the employee.